 There’s no question that the Roomba I7 and 960 bring something different to the table.
 So the question is, which one is the better option that suits your needs?

-The I7’s airflow and the new extractor design make it superior to the 960 when it comes to cleaning bare floor.
+The I7’s airflow and the new extractor design make it superior to the 960 when cleaning bare floors.

-But surprisingly, the 960 performs better when it comes to cleaning embedded dirt on medium-pile carpet.
+But surprisingly, the 960 performs better when it comes to cleaning embedded dirt on medium-pile carpets.

-It also has the keep away zones feature that act as a virtual wall and block the robot from off-limit areas.
+It also has the keep away zones feature that acts as a virtual wall and blocks the robot from off-limit areas.